tfiers/tomasfiers.net/content/posts/probabilistic-python.md

 of three variables: _wind speed_, _cloudiness_, and _sound level of the rustling
 leaves_.
 You have gathered a great many data points { (3 km/h, 82%, 8 dB_SPL),
 (23 km/h, 15%, 42 dB_SPL), ... }, and you now want to get a feel for the density
-in this data space.
+in this wind-clouds-rustle space.
 I.e. which values are common?
 And which combinations occur together often?
 (This information can be used for prediction: for example when only two of the three values of a data point are known).

 In practice, inference means to directly _use_ this probability distribution.
 You might want to: